Controlling energy delivery with bistable nanostructures: Discussion

 \section{Discussion}

 We have presented and numerically validated a robust mechanism for transferring energy between two-state nanostructures that is analogous to ATP hydrolysis.
 This mechanism solves a key hurdle in the pursuit of ensembles of synthetic, powered nanomachines that perform tasks on par with, for example, motor proteins.
 Like ATP, the Source structure begins in a metastable high-energy state, releasing its energy when triggered to do so by the Machine structure.
 Unlike hydrolysis, however, energy delivery is achieved exclusively through physical, rather than biochemical, interactions, meaning that our mechanism is applicable in a wide variety of experimental settings.
-The energy-delivery mechanism operates through a double catalytic process, where the Source structure lowers its conformational energy to drive a Machine structure into a high-energy state.
-To achieve this, we have shown that the energy profiles of the two structures can be adjusted to reveal a relaxation pathway that allows them to undergo conformational transitions together as a complex.
+One of the major findings of this study is that energy delivery occurs through a two-stage coupled relaxation process: the Machine first lowers the effective barrier for Source activation, and the activated Source then drives the Machine into its charged state.
+To achieve this, we have shown that the energy profiles of the two structures can be adjusted to reveal a low-energy relaxation pathway that allows them to undergo conformational transitions together as a complex.